 BLOCK TWO: 10:45 – 11:50

-1. Understanding the Publishing Industry in 2024 — From Hybrid Publishing to Artificial Intelligence and Everything in Between.
+1. Traditional Publishing vs. Self Publishing: The Pros & Cons of Each (Salon A), taught by Chuck Sambuchino.
 Writers today have lots of choices and options, but that doesn’t mean your publishing journey is an easy path to navigate.
 How are traditional publishing and self-publishing changing?
 What kind of writer is attractive to an agent currently?
 What is hybrid publishing?
-How will A.I. (artificial intelligence) help or hurt writers in the years to come?
-Which social media sites and publishing resources are worth the time and effort in 2024?
+Which social media sites and publishing resources are worth the time and effort in 2025?
 All these questions, and more, will be addressed during the speech.

 LUNCH ON YOUR OWN: 11:50 – 1:15